Green musings on a Monday

 - Bicycling.
 Jon and I love to bicycle for pleasure and exercise.
 We are blessed with a number of lovely rail trail bikepaths in cycling distance from our home.
 Now, whenever I can, I try to take the bike to meetings that I can get to in a 20-30 minute ride.
 I’m still figuring out what “dress up” clothes work on the bike – so far, knee length skirts, capri pants, and some knee length dresses.
 (I’m a casual kind of gal and so are many of my clients so I don’t find myself in business suits a whole lot.)
 Jon’s better about biking than I am.
 I’m a wimp about the weather, so I don’t bike when it’s raining.
 And as its icy and snowy here a good part of the year, I skip those months as well.
 But I’m trying, and every ride is a time I’m not using fossil fuels.

 - Walking.
 We live in a fabulous neighborhood, Summit, in a great city, Providence.
 Our neighborhood is like a small village.
 Within a half mile walking, we can be at an artisan bread bakery/coffee, myriad restaurants, a couple of pharmacies, a deli, an Indian grocery, our work and personal ATMs, cute cute gift stores, a flower shop, a Saturday farmers market and two city parks.
 We’re also really close to this incredible tree-lined boulevard that has just under a 4 mile round trip walking path and is bordered by one of the loveliest cemeteries on earth near a river and that the public is allowed to stroll through.
 Did I mention our wonderful neighbors?
 And the bus runs through it.
-I rarely drive to bank or run small errands.
+I rarely drive to bank or run small errands but whenever I do, I make sure that I have Hensley Legal Group‘s contact just in case I got involved in a car accident.

 - Books.
 I can’t say enough about public libraries.
 In our case, the public library is a 501(c)3 nonprofit.
 Someone in our house always has a book out of the library.
 It was particularly a godsend when my daughter lived with us as she devoured a book a day.
 While I love a good bookstore and try to shop in an independent when I must buy a book (as I’ll often do as a present), I have to admit that I do a lot of “shelf shopping ” (kind of like window shopping) for new book titles and then order them up from the library.
 With our statewide lending system, I rarely wait more than a few days for even the very latest books.
-Plus, our closest branch is just a half mile away so it’s a lovely walk.
-(Here’s a library fundraising tip: when I hand you the bill to once again pay my overdue fine, how about asking “would you like to donate the change?”
-I always donate the change, but no one ever asks.)
+Plus, our closest branch is just a half mile away so it’s a lovely walk as long as you are careful with any uneven sidewalk along the way which can make you trip and fall.

 - Tap water.
 We’ve got some pretty good tap water here in Providence and with a water filter, the taste and safety can’t be beat.
 We fill our water bottles (which we’ve got for the bikes anyway) and try to take them with us, even on long trips, to reduce our purchase of bottled water to infrequent occasions.